xiestone1992/All_codes/opencv_detection/ReadMe.md

 *********************************************************
 This is my first opencv program.
-It can detect some object when you click the image.
+It can detect some objects when you click the image.
 If the click point hit the bounding-box, the small windows will focus on it, otherwise it will show the area where you click.

 *********************************************************